ece-231l-fall-2019/week-4-complex-struggle-team/README.md

 ## Part 1: Recursion with pointers

 In your personal repository for week 3, do the following:
-  * Modify your binarysearch algorithm (the one which uses pointers) to use *recursion*.
+  * Add a new version of your binarysearch algorithm (the one which uses pointers) which uses *recursion*.
+You can call it `binarySearchRecursive` or similiar.
+Compare it's run time with the loop version.

   * Add two files `sort.h` and `sort.cpp`.
-The `sort.h` file should contain the following function declaration:
+The `sort.h` file should contain the following function
+  declaration:

         bubblesort(int *begin, const int *end);

-  * In `sort.cpp` implement the bubblesort method.
+  * In `sort.cpp` implement the bubble sort algorithm.

   * In `runtests.cpp`, add a call to sort the `search` vector by calling your `bubblesort` method.
   Print the entire sorted array to show that it is indeed sorted.

 ## Part 2: Complex number class